Do I Own the Rights to AI-Generated Code?

 • Public domain risks.
 If AI-created code isn’t protected, competitors may legally copy and use it.

-How to Protect AI-Generated Code
+How Can Businesses Protect AI-Generated Code?

 To minimize risks, consider these strategies: